 Given it's size, the village has a surprisingly active social scene with regular coffee mornings, Brownies, Social Club and similar activities.
-In the lead up to the Millennium, the village completed a project to refurbish the old school house, known as the Toft People's Hall.
-This now offers excellent facilities and houses the very active Social Club which replaced the pubilc house that converted into a chinese restaurant some years ago.
+The village hall, known as the People's Hall, has recently been extended and upgraded - this offers excellent facilities and houses the very active Social Club.

 The village has a combined Village Store and Post Office.
-There is a small recreation area equipped with activity equipment.
+There is a small playground equipped with activity equipment.

 Speedwatch is underway again in the village with a new, extended team.
 More soon

 |08 May||Toft Annual Parish Meeting||Toft Parish Council

 A good-value single course meal will be available from 7.00 pm up to 8.30 pm

 Live music from local performers.
 Free entry.
 Sit at the front and listen or chat at the back!